PrestaShop/docs/webservice/getting-started.md

 If the content has changed, the API will return a `200 Ok` response code.

 {{% notice note %}}
-It can be used to avoid un-necessary updates if the resource didn't changed since last API call.
+It can be used to avoid unnecessary updates if the resource didn't change since the last API call.
 {{% /notice %}}

 ### Create a resource